Halloween Classical Music Listening Guide

 This Halloween Classical Music Listening Guide is the perfect companion to the free Halloween Classical Music Playlist on PianoPantry.com!

-Enjoy a specially curated collection of spooky and dramatic classical pieces—perfect for the month of October as Halloween approaches.
+Enjoy the specially curated collection of spooky and dramatic classical pieces—perfect for the month of October as Halloween approaches.

 Whether you’re a teacher looking for creative lesson activities or simply love classical music, this resource is designed to fit your needs.
 Use it as: